sagarnildass/Robotics_Nanodegree/Project_2_RoboND_Kinematics-Project/README.md

 The result can be seen in this [youtube video](https://youtu.be/THQ01RUHObg).
 As you see, the arm moves in a very ineffective way.

-# Advanced Solution

-*Will work on advanced solution after the course is passed.*

 # Appendix 1.
 How to Run